Most Popular Caves in the US: Map and Geology

-Indian Cave is a park at the southeast of Nebraska.
+Indian Cave is a park in the southeast of Nebraska.

 The cave is the main feature of the area.
 It has Native American prehistoric petroglyphs of unknown date and origin.

-Besides the cave, the main attraction of Indian Cave Sate Park, are the outdoor activities.
+Besides the cave, the main attraction of Indian Cave Sate Park, is the outdoor activities.
 It has 22 miles of beautiful hike/biking trails plus 16 miles of equestrian trails.
 Source: OutdoorNebraska.gov/indiancave/.

 Cave Point County Park is located in Wisconsin, on the shores of Lake Michigan.

-The cavernous stone at Cave Point was carved by centuries of waves crashing the shore and dissolving the limestone.
+The hollow stone at Cave Point was carved after centuries of waves crashing the shore and dissolving the limestone.

 Cave Point is not a national or a state park.
-The admission is free.
+Admission is free.